kiki0124/Sapphire-helper/README.md

   ## main.py- run the bot (create the session with discord), load cogs (aka extensions- commands and event listeners from other files)
   ## /cogs/utility.py- utility related commands, includes:
-  - /list-unsolved - lists all posts that meet the following requirements:
-    - Not locked and not archived,
-    - Without need-dev-review tag,
-    - has not solved/unanswered or doesn't have solved,
   - /solved - only usable in #support by Moderators, Experts or the post's creator.
 Takes the following actions when used:
     - Reply with a message saying that the post was solved and will be closed in 1 hour.
     - Removes not solved and unanswered tags,